rome/tools/packages/@romejs/compiler/lint/rules/jsx-a11y/mediaHasCaption.test.md

     <audio {...props} />
     ^^^^^^^^^^^^^^^^^^^^

   ℹ Captions support users with hearing-impairments.
-They should be a transcription or translationof
+They should be a transcription or translation
-    the dialogue, sound effects, musical cues, and other relevant audio information.
+    of the dialogue, sound effects, musical cues, and other relevant audio information.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━